 It’s possible that you have other non-lifesaving equipment in your home that is almost as important to keep running.

-One example that spring to mind is a sump pump.
+One example that springs to mind is a sump pump.
 Many houses rely on these devices to ensure they aren’t flooded and moisture levels are kept to a minimum.

 So sit down and make a list of any devices that absolutely must have power in your home.